hackclub/hackclub/workshops/cli_app_with_nodejs/README.md

 npm install axios
 ```

-Next, replace the contents of your javascript file with the following code.
+Next, replace the contents of your JavaScript file with the following code.

 ```javascript
 #!/usr/bin/env node